-Whether you have a large network on LinkedIn, or you are a novice, you likely don’t have a lot of time to invest in LinkedIn marketing.
+Whether you have a large network on LinkedIn or are just beginning to build it, you likely don’t have a lot of time to invest in LinkedIn marketing.

-While LinkedIn is the #1 social network for B2B businesses and networking, and can be highly effective for lead generation, there will be times when you simply don’t have the time, energy or need to actively be using LinkedIn.
+While LinkedIn ranks as the #1 social network for B2B businesses and can be highly effective for lead generation, often you don’t have the time, energy or need to use LinkedIn actively.

-Should this be the case, you don’t want to go dark and disappear.
+Despite that, you don’t want to go dark and disappear off the platform entirely.